 - limit references for any group citation to no more than four or five

-- use a minimum number of tables and figures, and include raw data so they can be recreated by the Youth Studies Australia compositor
+- include data with tables and figures so they can be recreated by the YSA compositor

 - include a short abstract, and, for each author, a short biographical statement, name, affiliation, mailing address, phone number, fax number and email address.

 - submit the manuscript in electronic (email or CD) and hard copy form to Sue Headley, Editor, Youth Studies Australia, Australian Clearinghouse for Youth Studies, University of Tasmania, Private Bag 64, Hobart, Tasmania 7001, email: [email protected]